 Addition tips to make latex paint dry faster are listed below.

 - Ensure the humidity is not above 50%.

 - Sanding between coats

 Note: Sanding doesn’t help the paint dry faster, but it helps the coating stick better.
 If the coatings stick properly, the finish will dry better and you will get a durable finish.

 Why Does Latex Paint Turn Sticky or Tacky?

 Latex paint turns sticky if the surface is wet or isn’t prepped enough, or if the coatings don’t adhere properly, and you re-coat too soon.
 A wet surface will prevent latex paint from drying as it will increase its solvent (water) ratio.

 If the paint is applied on a greasy or filthy surface, it will remain tacky or sticky.
 This is because the grease and filth will prevent proper adhesion, so the coating won’t stick properly.

-Latex paint also turns sticky if you re-coat it too soon.
-That’s because the new coating will prevent the solvent (of the existing coating) to evaporate.
-Since the solvent can’t evaporate, the coating will remain wet and prevent the new coating from sticking.
-This leads to a sticky finish.
+Latex paint will turn sticky if you re-coat it too soon as the new coating will prevent the solvent of the existing coating from evaporation.
+Since the solvent can’t evaporate, the existing coating will remain wet and prevent the new coating from sticking or drying.

 To fix sticky latex paint, remove excess paint from the surface and increase the heat around the coating with a hairdryer to increase the evaporation rate.